valvecore/whiskey_alpha/README.md

 # to compile

-You will need the python development package for your linux distro, for opensuse it is python-devel.
+You will need the python development package for your linux distro, for fedora it is python-devel.
 You will also need wine.
 Then you will need to run the makefile.

 to compile run